cloudaloe/hadas/README.md

 ## Usage after setup

-Start Hadas by locating to the root directory and running: `node server.js` (or on Windows, run `server.bat`) <br/>
+Start Hadas by locating to the root directory and running: `node server.js` (or on Windows, run `server.bat`), <br/>
-Access the UI by Opening the shown address.
+then access the UI by opening the shown address.

 ## Stability status